Eindhoven

 • Pilots should have potential for scaling up beyond the context of the pilot (see review document)

-In this first call for proposals for the DRIVE program, a total amount of € 1.000.000,- is available.
+In this second call for proposals for the DRIVE program, a total amount of € 1.000.000,- is available.
 Details regarding funding guidelines are available in the DRIVE review document.
 The requested budget will be assessed on fit with the proposed education innovation and anticipated impact on education, including potential for scaling up.

 4TU.CEE is a collaboration of the four technical universities in the Netherlands.
 The mission of 4TU.CEE is to jointly inspire, stimulate, support and disseminate effective and high quality Engineering Education through research and application of evidence-based innovations within the Engineering Education domain.
 4TU.CEE is the place for teachers and scientists with questions and ambitions in the domain of Engineering Education.